This article was last updated Feb. 22, 2022.

 3. Successful innovations

-Voucher programs in cities such as Baltimore and Dallas have helped to increase access to communities that are integrated both racially and economically.
+Proposed voucher programs have already helped to increase access to communities that are integrated both racially and economically at the municipal level and are now under consideration at the federal level.
 Expansion and development of Section 8 vouchers at the state level and Low-Income Housing Tax Credits at the federal level also show promise in using existing infrastructure to implement more effective remedies.

 Insights from a Black top producer